iArcanic/pacific-tours-ccse-cw1-report/report.md

 Here below, are the relevant JavaScript functions that are referenced in the code.

-As mentioned previously, since the `OnPostAsync` function reloads the page, using the page handler, this `switch` statement checks what form is being submitted and automatically selects the relevant tab as default with the `onClick()` method.
+Since the `OnPostAsync` function reloads the page, using the page handler, this `switch` statement checks what form is being submitted and automatically selects the relevant tab as default with the `onClick()` method.

 ```Javascript
 let params = new URL(document.location).searchParams;